Timing and Spectral Studies of the X-ray Pulsar 2S 1417$-$624 During the Outburst in 2021

-We have studied the evolution of different timing and spectral properties of the X-ray pulsar 2S 1417--624 during the recent outburst in January 2021 based on the Neutron Star Interior Composition Explorer (NICER) observations.
-The spin period during the outburst is $P \sim$17.3622 s based on the NICER data and the period decreases slowly with time.
-The evolution of the spin period and pulsed flux is studied with Fermi/GBM during the outburst and the spin-up rate was found to be varied between $\simeq$(0.8--1.8)$\times$10$^{-11}$ Hz s$^{-1}$.
-The pulse profile shows strong energy dependence and variability.
-The pulse profile shows multiple peaks and dips which evolve significantly with energy.
-The pulsed fraction shows a positive correlation with energy.
-The evolution of the spectral state is also studied.
-The NICER energy spectrum is well described with a composite model of -- power-law and a blackbody emission along with a photo-electric absorption component.
-An iron emission line is detected near 6.4 keV in the NICER spectrum with an equivalent width of about 0.05 keV.
-During the recent outburst, the flux was relatively low compared to the 2018 outburst and the mass accretion rate was also low.
-The mass accretion rate is estimated to be $\simeq$1.3 $\times$ 10$^{17}$ g~s$^{-1}$ near the peak of the outburst.
+\abstract {We study the timing and spectral properties of the X-ray pulsar 2S 1417--624 during the recent outburst in January 2021 based on the Neutron Star Interior Composition Explorer (NICER) observation.
+We also used some early data from the 2018 outburst to compare different temporal and spectral properties.
+The evolution of the spin period and pulsed flux is studied with \textit{Fermi}/GBM during the outburst and the spin-up rate is found to be varied between $\simeq(0.8\hbox{--}1.8)\times 10^{-11}\text{ Hz}\,\text{s}^{-1}$.
+The pulse profile shows energy dependence and variability.
+The pulse profile shows multiple peaks and dips which evolve with energy.
+The evolution of the spectral state of this source is also studied using the hardness intensity diagram (HID).
+The HID shows a transition from the horizontal to the diagonal branch, which implies the source went through a state transition from the subcritical to supercritical accretion regime.
+The \textit{NICER} energy spectrum is well described by a composite model of a power-law with a higher cut-off energy and blackbody components along with a photo-electric absorption component.
+An iron emission line is detected near 6.4~keV in the \textit{NICER} spectrum with an equivalent width of $\sim $0.05~keV.
+The photon index shows an anti-correlation with flux below the critical flux.
+The mass accretion rate is estimated to be $\simeq 1.3 \times 10^{17}\text{ g}\,\text{s}^{-1}$ near the peak of the outburst.
 We have found a positive correlation between the pulse frequency derivatives and luminosity.
-The GL model was applied to estimate the magnetic field in low mass accretion rate and different spin-up rates, which is compared to the earlier estimated magnetic field at a relatively high mass accretion rate.
-The magnetic field is estimated to be $\simeq$10$^{14}$ G from the torque-luminosity model, which is comparatively higher than most of the other Be/XBPs.
+The Ghosh and Lamb model is applied to estimate the magnetic field at different spin-up rates, which is compared to the earlier estimated magnetic field at a relatively high mass accretion rate.
+The magnetic field is estimated to be $\simeq 10^{14}$~G from the torque-luminosity model using the distance estimated by Gaia, which is comparatively higher than most of the other Be/XBPs.}

-\keywords{accretion, accretion disks - star: pulsar, individual: 2S 1417--624.}
+\keywords{accretion, accretion disks - star: pulsar, individual: 2S 1417--624}